-with peers and familiar contacts, following agreed codes of behaviour, in person and online with peers, following agreed codes of behaviour, in person and online reflects, orally and in writing, on planned timelines, suggests and makes minor modifications for improvement.
+- range of others - agreed codes collaborate with peers and the wider community, following agreed codes of behaviour, in person and online with peers and familiar contacts, following agreed codes of behaviour, in person and online with peers, following agreed codes of behaviour, in person and online E3 - Reflect on timelines and modify reflects, orally and in writing, on reflects, orally and in writing, on reflects, orally and in writing, on planned timelines, suggests and makes , 33 planned timelines, and makes minor modifications for improvement. minor modifications for improvement. modifications as directed.